What are other names for this medicine?

 How do I use it?

+This medicine is available only through a specialty pharmacy.
 These shots are usually given by a healthcare provider.
-They are given into a muscle, into a vein, or just under the skin depending on the product being used.
+They are given into a muscle or just under the skin.
 Keep all appointments for your shots.

 Sometimes you can give yourself these shots or have someone at home give them to you.
+Your healthcare provider will tell you where to give the injection, how much to give, how often and when to give it.
 Be sure you know how and when to have shots and how much medicine to use.
 If you are not sure of how to give yourself the shots, ask your healthcare provider or pharmacist for help.

 What should I watch out for?

 You may get infections more easily when you are taking this medicine.
+It may also cause an inactive infection to become active, such as tuberculosis (TB).
 Report any signs of infection to your healthcare provider.
 Stay away from people with colds, flu, or other infections.
 Do not have any vaccinations with live vaccines while receiving this medicine.
 Check with your healthcare provider first.

 Diabetics: This medicine may affect your blood sugar level and change the amount of insulin or other diabetes medicines you may need.
 Talk to your healthcare provider about this.